ExceptionalHandler/ebpf/docs/ebpf/contributing/windows.md

 MSBUILD : error MSB1003: Specify a project or solution file.
 The current working directory does not contain a project or solution file.
 ```

-!!! note "Pre-built eBPF for Windows binaries"
-    You may be able to download precompiled binaries from the [efW CI/CD] pipeline.
-    Look for an artifact called "Build-x64-Debug", which should contain
-    `setup-ebpf.ps1` mentioned below.

 After compilation finishes you can install the runtime:

 ```
 .\x64\Debug\setup-ebpf.ps1
 ```

-_(You can pass `-Uninstall` to the script to remove a previous installation.)_
+_(You can pass `-Uninstall` to the script to remove a previous installation.
+This currently runs into an [annoying bug], however.)_

+!!! `ebpfsvc.exe` fails to start with error 1053
+    This will happen the first time you install the Debug version of the runtime
+    using `setup-ebpf.ps`, due to the service not being able to [access the debug version of the msvc runtime].
+    As a workaround, copy the [msvc debug DLLs] into the folder containing `ebpfsvc.exe`.
+    This is usually `C:\Program Files\ebpf-for-windows\JIT`.
+You only need to do
+    this once.

 You can now run the Go unit tests of the library: